-Whilst national government seek to step back from sport public services (Widdop et al., 2017), it is apparent that the reduction has broken down key communication channels.
-In turn this jeopardises the delivery of sport-based services, as found in Hayton and Walker (2017).
-It seems clear that reduced levels of government funding have had a negative impact on the ability of stakeholders in community sport to plan and deliver reliable services.
-Even in cases where providers do not receive direct funding from government sources, levels of unpredictable change in the community sport environment have had a negative impact on the stakeholders interviewed for this article.
+Whilst national government seek to step back from sport public services (Widdop et al., 2018), it is apparent that the reduction has broken down key communication channels and influenced resource dependency across networks (Borgatti and Foster, 2003).
+In turn this jeopardises the delivery of sport-based services, as found in Walker and Hayton (2017).
+It seems clear that reduced levels of government funding have had a negative impact on the ability of stakeholders to achieve their objectives in community sport to plan and deliver reliable services, an issue echoed in similar research (Carey and Braunack-Mayer, 2009) The structural change that austerity has brought about has changed the power dynamics.
+This has impacted sports organisations two-fold.
+Firstly, the access to resources has altered and secondly as being a weaker position in the network, they have weaker negotiation positions.
+As a result of these changes, the consequences have threatened how viable these facilities are (Granovetter, 1985; 2017).

 Increased site-operating costs

 The effects of the economic down-turn, and resultant austerity measures, have had direct implications for community sport facilities.
-However, indirect impacts have also been felt in terms of the costs associated with operating facilities, as noted by Dennis, a southern regional grant manager:
+However, indirect impacts have also been felt in terms of the costs associated with operating facilities, as noted by Dennis, a southern regional grant manager who highlight a rise in the fees associated with running facilities and a reduction in the amount of support from other services.
+Both of which has made the management of facilities more difficult (see Table 2)

-As an organisation, we operate across a number of local authority facilities [these included small, medium and large facilities as part of the research focus], alongside operating our own community sports facility.
-We have always maintained a good working relationship, arguably, we still do.
-But, across all of our operations the cost to rent and run activities has steadily increased.
-This includes the open access smaller facilities, as the local authority would usually have the park wardens check and sweep the areas, but this has now been outsourced to a private company and we have had to contribute.
-When we have challenged the local authority about this and other rises in costs, they have cited increased operating costs, less finances in their local purse strings and a need for greater restrictions on their financial decisions.
-We understand there has to be tough decisions by the local government, but it just means that we have had to make too ones too.

 This is not an isolated case as other regional grant managers highlighted observed such changes.
 Haydn works across a Northern region of England, “the facilities have seen a variety of changes.
 Some local governments have just hiked up certain costs, whilst some have done this progressively over years.
 Either way, both approaches create different types of problems and challenge our facility managers”.
 Yet, the rise in costs cannot all be the responsibility of local government.
 Linda is the national funding manager for the large third sector organisation, “Water rates, room hire, electricity – they are all increasing and no-one appears ready or able to challenge it.
 Our facilities need to adapt and overcome if they are to survive”.
-It seems clear from these statements that whether community sport facilities receive funding from local government or not, the politics of austerity and reduced local government budgets have meant that sport facilities have suffered (Hillman et al., 2009).
+It seems clear from these statements that whether community sport facilities receive funding from local government or not, the politics of austerity and reduced local government budgets and coincided with more constrained networks (i.e., reduced support, sacked staff, re-deployment or reduced power and influence) (Carey and Braunack-Mayer, 2009; Granovetter, 1985; 2017), which have meant that sport facilities have suffered (Hillman et al., 2009).
 While levels of munificence fall in many cases, rising costs of basic utilities affect the ability of stakeholders to provide a service.

 Management strategies to overcome challenges in an era of austerity

-Dynamic pricing strategies
+Pricing strategies